mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/_index.md

 - All **dimensions with hierarchies** on the row axis are **indented** (one middle dot `"·"` and figure space `" "` per level of indentation) according to the level of hierarchy.
 - In case of long titles (two lines or more), then all lines are indented (all lines would start at the same place as the first one).
 - In cases when a child with an observation value is displayed in the table without its contextual parent, meaning e.g. when the parent has no data for the same selection, then the parent name (if the data message is not constrainted to exclude this parent) is displayed as prefix of the child followed by `">" 'greater than'`, e.g. **·  Seeland > Kallnach**
+- In case a single-selection item of a hierarchical dimension has non-selected parent(s), then the selection item is displayed in the table sub-header.

 ![Table with hierarchical dimensions](/dotstatsuite-documentation/images/DE_table_hierarchy.png)